Edinburgh Has More Pubs and Bars Than the Number of Days in a Year :

 The whisky is not cheap here, each bottle ranging from £60 – 80.
 What’s more, you need to join as a member before you can purchase their whisky, even from the online store.
 Well, Tony certainly enjoyed this whisky experience which, if not for Alistair, we would have missed.

 After the afternoon of alcohol, the next stop had to be food and we were brought to the Dusit, a Thai restaurant in Thistle Street which Alistair and James swear is the best Thai restaurant in Edinburgh.
 It must be good as these two Bangkok veterans had lunch there before meeting up with us.
-So we ended the day with a very tasty Thai meal with Singha beer.Please take a moment to comment below.
+So we ended the day with a very tasty Thai meal with Singha beer.I'm eager to hear your comments...